 SCOPE

 This Standard applies to the microbial omega-3 oils described in Section 2 that are presented in a state for human consumption.
 For the purpose of this Standard, the term microbial omega-3 oils refers to oils derived from microorganisms, including microalgae, and only applies to microbial oils used in food and in food supplements where those are regulated as foods.
+This standard does not apply to crude oils.

 DESCRIPTION

-Microbial omega-3 oils means oils intended from human consumption derived from microorganisms, including microalgae, that contain a substantial level of long-chain omega-3 polyunsaturated fatty acids (omega-3 LCPUFA), including but not limited to, C20:5 (n-3) eicosapentaenoic acid (EPA) and/or C22:6 (n-3) docosahexaenoic acid (DHA) and/or C22:5 docosapentaenoic acid (DPA; either as n-6 or n-3). .
+Microbial omega-3 oils means oils intended for human consumption derived from microorganisms, including microalgae, that contain a substantial level of long-chain omega-3 polyunsaturated fatty acids (omega-3 LCPUFA), including at least 15% w/w fatty acids as sum of C20:5 (n-3) eicosapentaenoic acid (EPA) and C22:6 (n-3) docosahexaenoic acid (DHA).

-Processes to obtain microbial omega-3 oils for human consumption may involve, but are not limited to, photoautotrophic or heterotrophic growth, separation of the biomass, extraction of crude oil from raw material and chemical or physical refining of that crude oil, and concentration of the refined oil.
+Processes to obtain microbial omega-3 oils for human consumption may involve, but are not limited to, photoautotrophic or heterotrophic growth, separation of the biomass, extraction of crude oil from raw material and refining of that crude oil.
 Microbial omega-3 oils may also be subjected to additional processing steps, e.g. solvent extraction, enzymatic extraction, saponification, re-esterification, and trans-esterification.
-Microbial omega-3 oils may also be concentrated to adjust their LCPUFA content via physical, chemical [or biological] processes.
-Microbial omega-3 oils can also be blended with other edible oils.
+High EPA and/or DHA concentrations can also be achieved through strain selection and optimization of growth conditions.
+Microbial omega-3 oils may also be concentrated to adjust their LCPUFA content via physical, chemical or biological processes.
+Microbial omega-3 oils can also be blended with other edible oils; however, all specifications in this standard apply only to unblended oils.

-Microbial omega-3 oils can be composed of glycerides of fatty acids (including triglycerides, phospholipids, and glycolipids); whereas concentrated microbial omega-3 oils are primarily composed of fatty acid ethyl esters and re-esterified triglycerides.
+Microbial omega-3 oils can be composed of glycerides of fatty acids (primarily triglycerides, although some oils may have high levels of phospholipids and glycolipids) and low levels of non-saponifiables, e.g., sterols, carotenoids.
+Concentrated microbial omega-3 oils are primarily composed of fatty acid ethyl esters and re-esterified triglycerides.

-Named microbial omega-3 oils are derived from specific raw materials which are characteristic of the major microbial taxon from which the oil is extracted.
+Named microbial omega-3 oils are derived from specific raw materials which are characteristic of the major microbial taxon from which the oil is extracted without altering the chemical form of the lipids.
+The microbial organism that is the source of the omega-3 oil must have a history of safe use as food or as a production microorganism.

-Microbial omega-3 oils from heterotroph

-[Crypthecodinium oil is derived from Crypthecodinium cohnii of the genus Crypthecodinium (family Crypthecodiniaceae).
-The yellow to orange-coloured oil obtained from fermentation of C. cohnii is rich in DHA.]
+Crypthecodinium oil is derived from Crypthecodinium microalgal species such as Crypthecodinium cohnii of the genus Crypthecodinium (family Crypthecodiniaceae).
+The yellow to orange-coloured oil obtained from fermentation of C. cohnii is rich in DHA.

-Schizochytrium oil is derived from Schizochytrium microalgal species such as Schizochytrium limacinum of the genus Schizochytrium (family Thraustochytriaceae).
-The oil is characterized by high content of DHA (DHA oil) or both EPA and DHA (EPA & DHA oil).
-The following genus may also be covered under this oil type: Aurantiochytrium, Hondae, and Oblongichytrium.
+Schizochytrium oil is derived from microalgal species tha are or have historically been classified under the genus Schizochytrium (family Thraustochytriaceae).
+These include species currently organized into the genus of Aurantiochytrium, Hondae, Oblongichytrium, and Thraustochytrium The oil is characterized by high content of DHA (DHA oil) or both EPA and DHA (EPA & DHA oil).

-[Ulkenia oil is derived from Ulkenia sp. (family Thraustochytriaceae) and is rich in DHA.]
+Ulkenia oil is derived from Ulkenia sp. (family Thraustochytriaceae) and is rich in DHA.

-Microbial omega-3 oils from phototroph

-[Isochrysis galbana oil is a DHA-rich oil derived from the species Isochrysis galbana (family Isochrysidaceae).]

-Nannochloropsis oil is derived from the species Nannochloropsis salina (reclassified as Microchloropsis salina), Nannochloropsis gaditana, Nannochloropsis oceanica and Nannochloropsis oculata, of the genus Nannochloropsis and Microchloropsis (family Monodopsidaceae).

-[Phaeodactylum tricornutum oil is an EPA-rich oil derived from the species of Phaeodactylum tricornutum (family Phaeodactylaceae).]

 Concentrated microbial omega-3 oils are derived from microbial omega-3 oils described in Sections 2.1 which have been subjected to processes that may involve, but are not limited to hydrolysis, fractionation, winterization, molecular distillation, supercritical fluid extraction and/or re- esterification, and/or trans-esterification to increase the concentration of specific omega-3 fatty acids.

-Concentrated Nannochloropsis oil contains at least 30% EPA.

-Blends containing Schizochytrium oils, Nannochloropsis oils, [Crypthecodinium oils, Phaeodactylum tricornutum, Isochrysis galbana,] other microbial omega-3 oils and concentrated microbial omega-3 oils, mentioned in sections 2.1.
+[Concentrated microbial omega-3 oils contain at least 35 % w/w fatty acids as sum of EPA and DHA.]

 ESSENTIAL COMPOSITION AND QUALITY FACTORS

-Gas-Liquid Chromatography (GLC) ranges of fatty acid composition
+Gas-Liquid Chromatography (GLC) ranges of EPA and DHA